 Core Web Vitals is the catch-all term that describes the new metrics Google uses to measure page performance.
 The goal is to help its search algorithms develop a clearer picture of the end-user experience – something Google’s keen to make an integral part of the way it ranks online content in the coming years.

 The majority of Google’s CWVs focus on speed, responsiveness, and interactivity.
-The Vitals will be incorporated in 2021, so you have until the end of the year to get your website up to scratch.
+The Vitals will be incorporated in May 2021, so you have a little while to get your website up to scratch.

 Why are Core Web Vitals important?